Sustainable Packaging

 Cost Considerations and Pricing Models for Compostable Design

-The compostable packaging design tips that save money begin with raw material premiums: compostable pulp often costs $0.18 per pound more than kraft, so our Houston purchasing team locks in long-term contracts with Tennessee mills to hold that difference near $0.10 per unit on a 125,000-piece run.
+The compostable packaging Design Tips That save money begin with raw material premiums: compostable pulp often costs $0.18 per pound more than kraft, so our Houston purchasing team locks in long-term contracts with Tennessee mills to hold that premium to $2.50-4.00 per unit at 500 MOQ for simple mailers and $0.08-0.14 per unit on runs above 50,000 units.

 Process Timeline: From Concept to Compostable Prototype